xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD08_DEMO.md

 20. Close the **Live Metrics Stream** blade.
 21. Under **INVESTIGATE**, click **Performance**.
 22. To view all the requests to the service, under **Select operation**, click **Load more**.
+    >**Note**: If we didn't see any values under select operation wait couple of minutes and then refresh the above URL.
 23. Click **GET Values/Get** then click **Samples** to view all the requests to the **Get** method of the **ValuesController** class.
 24. Select one of the samples and view all the details of the request.